otrv4/otrv4/otrv4.md

 authored by a victim, without compromising long-term secrets; 2. malicious users, when a malicious participant interacts with a purpose-built third-party service during a conversation with a victim to produce non-repudiable proof of message authorship by the victim.
-This second attack can happen with remote attestation, where an adversary uses it on a participant's client to produce a non-repudiable proof/transcript of the otherwise deniable protocol [\[12\]](#references).
+This second attack can happen with the help of remote attestation, where an adversary uses it on a participant's client to produce a non-repudiable proof/transcript of the otherwise deniable protocol [\[12\]](#references).